showSidebars ==

 Creating opportunities to enhance social mobility in Singapore

 An inclusive society requires the right policies to be in place, but at the same time, it is important that individuals cultivate a sense of altruism and care for those around them.
-Through his research and teaching, Assoc Prof Ho Kong Weng is shedding light on how we can better empower less fortunate youths to climb the social ladder.
+Through his research and teaching, Associate Prof Ho Kong Weng is shedding light on how we can better empower less fortunate youths to climb the social ladder.

 Since its independence in 1965, Singapore has achieved impressive economic growth, along with a high level of upward mobility.
 But more challenges lie ahead as we enter a new normal and much more uncertain world.